methaveelu/GA-proj-1-MTV/README.md

 ```
 ### Enemy collision
 * This code applies a similar code logic as the one written for the **projectile and Enemy collision**.
 * in summary, the for loop will scan through the 'enemiesLocation' array and check if the location value matches the player's location.
-At the onset of the collision, the enemy will disappear via the .splice() method.
+At the onset of the collision, the enemy will be made to disappear via the .splice() method.

 ```javascript
 function enemyPlayerCollision() {